 1️⃣ Physical or Emotional Stress

 Major life stressors — illness, surgery, childbirth, intense emotional pressure — can “shock” the hair growth cycle and trigger shedding a few months later.
+Since stress is one of the leading contributors to diffuse thinning, you can learn more about how it impacts the growth cycle in our detailed article on stress-related hair loss and ways to calm the shedding process.

 2️⃣ Nutritional Deficiencies